Bored of Zoom Quizzes - Here’s What to Do to Boost Your Remote Team

 What we have to do now is embrace the present, and make plans for the future.

-To help you shape your remote culture, and boost your remote team, we’ve listed some of our top culture ideas to bring your team together, re-energise them, and get them better connected to each other and the company’s mission.
+To help you shape your remote culture, and boost your remote team, I’ve listed some of our top culture ideas to bring your team together, re-energise them, and get them better connected to each other and the company’s mission.

 Commence a Culture ‘Hackathon’